A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Introduction

 While we curate a new dataset with Wikipedia, we note it is just one of many domains that could be used to study multimodal webpage understanding.
 Instructional websites, news articles, recipes, blogs, and more have bodies of text and images interleaved by layout or HTML structure.

-We utilize the T5~\citep{2020t5} framework for modeling WikiWeb2M tasks.
-While the full attention in T5 is performant, it results in a quadratic computational complexity with respect to the input sequence length and does not make use of the structured webpage content.
-We define a new mixture of local-global attention, Prefix Global, which uses our structured data to select the most salient text and images as global tokens in the prefix of our input sequence.
+We utilize the T5~\citep{2020t5} framework to address the WikiWeb2M tasks.
+One challenge in modeling webpage tasks is the length of the input data (\ie, a long sequence results from flattening webpage text and images).
+While the full attention originally used in T5 is performant, it results in a quadratic computational complexity with respect to the input sequence length.
+Thus, we define a new mixture of local-global attention, Prefix Global, which uses our structured webpage data to select the most salient text and images as global tokens in the prefix of our input sequence.
 Prefix Global is ultimately more efficient, meaning longer input sequences can be used to reach better task performance.
 Our results can be beneficial to the many structured image-text domains outside of webpages such as mobile apps, figures, posters, infographics, and documents.

 We include ablations across multiple axes: the pretrained checkpoint we initialize from, the input sequence length, the feature inputs, and the attention mechanism.
 We importantly find that images improve performance for all tasks, while prior work on contextual image captioning claimed otherwise~\citep{contextualcap}.
 We are also able to improve task performance now that we have access to the entire page's content.
 Still, there is plenty of room to improve upon our benchmark suite.